pWn3d1337/Skyrim_SpellHotbar2/README.md

 [OAR](https://www.nexusmods.com/skyrimspecialedition/mods/92109)
 [Inventory Interface Information Injector](https://www.nexusmods.com/skyrimspecialedition/mods/85702) - if you want icons in the swf menu

-Opposed to v1 DAR is no longer supported as OAR is a superior alternative in any way and easier file structure.
+Opposed to v1 DAR is no longer supported as OAR is a superior alternative in any way and has an easier file structure.
 All papyrus lib requirements have been dropped.

 ## Supported Skyrim Version
 The mod is built with CommonLib-NG and was tested on 1.5.97, 1.6.640 and 1.6.1070.
 Other versions will not be officially supported.

+# Updating from v1:
+* Keep a backup of your save.
+* Do a clean save (save game without mod).
+Make sure to remove all Files from v1.
+Use [Resaver](https://www.nexusmods.com/skyrimspecialedition/mods/5031/) to remove unattached script fragments.
+* Make sure your Game still works.
+* Install V2 (Also check changed requirements, OAR is now needed)

 # Changes to v1